 The Undergraduate Research Mentorship Program (URMP), led by Julius Kitutu, Associate Dean for Student Affairs and Alumni Relations, provides traditional BSN students the opportunity to work with faculty and doctoral students mentors in varieties of research projects and scholarships.
 Students have the chance to work with the assigned mentor either throughout the four-year program or for the time that the mentor remains in the school.
 Students have benefitted from this mentor-mentee relationship, and the majority of them end up developing their own interests and ideas for research.
 In addition, students in the program are encouraged and supported financially to attend local, national and international conferences, if they are the first authors of the presentation.
 We are proud to support these students in their academic and research pursuits.

-We invite you to watch their presentations.
+We invite you to watch some of the presentations.

-Isabella Goldberg: "Predictors of Healthcare Utilization in Caregivers of Persons with a Primary Malignant Brain Tumor"
+Isabella Goldberg: Predictors of Healthcare Utilization in Family Caregivers of Persons with a Primary Malignant Brain Tumor

 Isabella Tam: Utilizing the 2018 Pennsylvania LGBT Health Needs Assessment to Assess the Interest & Engagment in Healthy Lifestyles Within the Allegheny County LGBT Community